 If you are a texture person and don’t like to mix crunchy and smooth together, kinda’ like me, you can definitely skip the nuts entirely.
 The pudding has enough of that flavor in it where you will still get the sense of it you want.
 Printable recipe instructions are below but here is a quick rundown;

-• You want to gently fold together everything in every step, start with the whipped topping and pistachio pudding with a whisk until well blended.
+You want to gently fold together everything in every step, start with the whipped topping and pistachio pudding with a whisk until well blended.
+Empty can of crushed pineapple into this mixture with the other add ins and fold in gently until combined.

 pistachio ambrosia

-Pistachio pudding ambrosia is an amazing side dish or dessert!
-A cross between your favorite pistachio pudding and marshmallow ambrosia, you’ll love it too.
+Pistachio pudding ambrosia side dish or dessert!
+Pistachio ambrosia is a cross between Watergate salad and coconut marshmallow ambrosia.

 Ingredients